bryanvanhuyneghem/Tale-Of-Crimson-Project/README.md

-# Tale-Of-Crimson-Project
+# A Tale of Crimson: an engineering project (2016)

-A Tale of Crimson code repository: an engineering project
+Visual, point-and-click escape game complete with creatively written backstory.
+Written in Processing.